KitsuneNoMegami/Snake-C/README.md

 ## Controls

-- Use arrow keys (or WASD) to move the snake
+- Use arrow keys to move the snake
 - Try to eat the food and avoid crashing!

 ## License